 , and over-pronation.

 This shoe has good push-off and leverage abilities.
-The ENCAP midsole makes stride patterns more comfortable and aids pushing off and acceleration.
+The ENCAP midsole makes the stride patterns more comfortable and aids pushing off and acceleration.
 The blown rubber forefoot gives a soft feel while allowing responsiveness.
 The heel support gives spring while providing enough resistance to keep it from rolling.
 The 12mm drop promotes forward momentum

 .
 The 990v3 is half an ounce lighter than the previous version, which gives even more spring to the runner's step and makes it good for running, walking, and everyday use.